top of page

 Practice 1

-All the practices are drawn from a rich range of text relevant to the traditions discussed in the talk before the practice.
+All the practices are drawn from a rich range of texts relevant to the traditions discussed in the talk before the practice.

 Navigating the Kuṇḍalinī Experience - Talk